Homemade Salted Caramel Sauce

 As you can see, the options go on and on.
 Use your imagination to come up with even more ideas.
 Of course, a spoonful here and there straight from the jar is totally acceptable too!

-Over the holiday season, I like to keep a jar prepared in the refrigerator.
-It’s a quick and easy way to put together a delicious dessert for guests in minutes.
-Simply heat, spoon over ice cream and top with nuts.
-Then, get ready for the ooh’s and ahh’s!
+Over the holiday season, I like to keep a jar of salted caramel sauce ready in the fridge.
+It’s a quick and easy way to whip up a delicious dessert for guests in minutes.
+Just warm the sauce slightly, spoon it over ice cream (in a pretty dish), and sprinkle with chopped nuts.
+Get ready for all the oohs and aahs!

 Some links used in this post are affiliates.
 Please refer to my disclosure policy for more information.